OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dynamic-arrays.md

 ---
-ms.date: 05/11/2020
+ms.date: 11/30/2022
-description: Return multiple results from your custom function in an Office Excel add-in.
+description: Return multiple results from your custom function in an Excel add-in.
 title: Return multiple results from your custom function ms.localizationpriority: medium
 ---